KImondorose/Film-Industry-Exploration/Readme.md

 # Repository Structure
 ```
 ├── README.md                        <- The top-level README for reviewers of this project
 ├── index.ipynb                      <- Narrative documentation of analysis in Jupyter notebook
 ├── movie_analysis_slides.pdf        <- PDF version of project presentation
 ├── movie_notebook.pdf               <- PDF version of Jupyter notebook
 ├── data                             <- Sourced from The Box Office Mojo, The Numbers, and IMDB
+├── .gitignore                       <- Large IMDB database file ignored
+├── images                           <- Images used in the code
-└── analysis_images                           <- Both sourced externally and generated from code
+└── analysis_images                  <- Images sourced from the code
 ```
 ***